Something Something Soup Something

 Something Something Soup Something is a free browser video game (also released on Microsoft Windows, MacOS, and Linux) and "interactive thought experiment" developed by Stefano Gualeni and his team at the Institute of Digital Games.
 It was released in late 2017.
 In the game, the player must decide whether or not things are, in their opinion, soup.
 The game is inspired on the work of philosopher Ludwig Wittgenstein and on the linguistic experiments of Eleanor Rosch and Carolyn B. Mervis.

 Gameplay

 The player character is instructed to turn on a teleportation machine.
 After completing a small mini-game in which the player must line up a small white dot with a line on a monitor, the main part of the game is unlocked.
 From a machine, bowls of "candidates for soup" are dropped down, and the player has the choice of deciding whether or not it is soup by pressing one button or another.
 If the player presses the "Soup" button to accept the item as soup, it is teleported away.
 If the player chooses the "Not Soup" button, it is dumped.
-After judging several bowls of soup, the player will be met with a screen that shows, based on data from the game, what the qualifiers for what makes something soup are in their opinion.
+After judging several bowls of soup, the player will be met with a screen that shows, based on data from the game, what the qualifiers are for what makes something soup in their opinion.